 Now here’s the trick.

-click here 2. payday loans in southern california Go to Tools > AutoCorrect Options.
+payday loans 75006 2. student loan tax return canada Go to Tools > AutoCorrect Options.
 In the “Replace” box, enter a code that you’ll be able to remember represents your symbol.
 I usually prefix the name of the symbol with a front-slash; so in this example, I’ll enter \delta into that box.

 That’s it!
 Whenever you enter \delta into Microsoft word, it will automatically be replaced by δ.
 Now, just repeat this process for each of the symbols you wrote down, and you will have permanently entered these headache-relieving codes into Word’s autocorrect database.
 So when I write down